Autism spectrum condition

 The local position statement for demand avoidant profile can be found in the downloads section of this page.

 Further information on demand avoidance is available on the National Autistic Society website.

 If you are concerned about autism, you should first talk to your GP, health visitor or school.
 They will be able to discuss your concerns with you and if appropriate, access a referral for a health assessment with a community paediatrician.
 Your teacher or social worker if you have one, will also be able to offer advice and support.

-It can take a while before your child receives a diagnosis, a pathway to receiving a diagnosis can be found on the children’s community health partnership website.
+It can take some time before your child receives a diagnosis.
+A pathway to receiving a diagnosis can be found on the children’s community health partnership website.

 An assessment will be made through detailed discussion of history, examination and observations. often a diagnosis will often be made by a number of professionals.

 For adults, all referrals for assessment will go to Bristol autism support services (BASS) for adults.
 BASS will assess and diagnose people who are referred to by their GP but as well as also provide post-diagnostic support, advice and training.